SAP Host Agent

 • On Windows: SAP_LocalAdmin group

-IT-Conductor uses web services provided by the SAP host agent, which are protected and can only be used by an authenticated caller (see SAP Note 927637).
+IT-Conductor uses web services provided by the SAP host agent, which are protected and can only be used by an authenticated caller (see SAP Note 927637arrow-up-right).
 To authorize users to access SAP host agent services, the following need to be performed for all hosts to be monitored, after ensuring the executable <DIR_EXECUTABLE>/sapuxuserchk has 4750 permission (on Linux/Unix).

 Note: Only needed if not using adm; we recommend sapadm or daaadm.